- 08 Nov 2023

 The following illustration reruns the failed pipeline runs using Automated task:

-Users now have access to a default Data Factory Pipeline Dashboard within the Data Factory Pipeline resource, allowing for enhanced data visualization and tracking of real-time data.
+A default resource dashboard is available for Data Factory Pipeline resources in the Overview section, allowing for enhanced data visualization and tracking of real-time data.

 Users are provided with the following pre-defined Dashboard widgets, which can be customized to meet their specific needs.

 2. Failed Activity Runs vs Succeeded Activity Runs

 3. Succeeded Activity Runs

 - Navigate to Data Factory Pipeline -> Monitoring to configure the monitoring rules for Data Factory Pipelines.